Massive Color-Kinematics Duality and Double-Copy for Kaluza-Klein Scattering Amplitudes: Determining KK Structure from Mass Spectral Condition

-and the corresponding four-point scattering amplitudes will obey the mass spectral condition \eqref{eq:mass-spectrum}.\ It is clear that among all the known consistent field theory models {\it only the KK theories with $\delta\,(=\!r)$ extra dimensions under the toroidal compactification could have a mass spectrum behave exactly as in} Eq.\eqref{eq:Mn2-Zr}.\ For the case of a single extra dimension with $\delta\!=\!1\hs$, the condition \eqref{eq:k1234} just requires the KK number conservation, which means that the discretized 5th component of the momentum is conserved in the 5d space.\ This imposes a nontrivial condition requiring that the 5d extra dimensional space should be properly compactified without $\ZZ$ orbifold.\ For the general case of $\delta$ extra dimensions, we can substitute Eq.\eqref{eq:Mn2-Zr} into the spectral condition \eqref{eq:mass-spectrum} and derive the following conservation condition on the KK index vectors: \beq \mathbf{n}_1^{}+\mathbf{n}_2^{} + \mathbf{n}_3^{} +\mathbf{n}_4^{} =\hs 0 \hs, \eeq with each index vector $\hs\mathbf{n}_j^{}\!=\hsm\! (n_{j1}^{},\hsx n_{j2}^{},\cdots\hsm,\hsx n_{j\delta}^{})\hs$ and $\hs j\!=\!1,2,3,4\hs$.\
+where $\overline{\bf M}^2$ is a positive-definite matrix coefficient.\ For the mass matrix \eqref{eq:Mn2-Zr}, the corresponding four-point scattering amplitudes will obey the mass spectral condition \eqref{eq:mass-spectrum}.\ It is clear that among all the known consistent field theory models {\it only the KK theories with $\delta\,(=\!r)$ extra dimensions under the toroidal compactification could have a mass spectrum behave exactly as in} Eq.\eqref{eq:Mn2-Zr}.\ The matrix coefficient $\overline{\bf M}^2$ in Eq.\eqref{eq:Mn2-Zr} depends on detail of the KK compactification.\ For the case of a single extra dimension $\delta\!=\!r\!=\!1$, this matrix $\overline{\bf M}^2$ will reduce to a non-matrix quantity $\overline{\bf M}^2\!=\!1/R^2$ with $R\hs$ being the 5d radius.\ We further note that for the $\delta\!=\!1\hs$ case, the condition \eqref{eq:k1234} just means the requirement of the KK number conservation, namely, the discretized 5th component of the momentum is conserved in the 5d space.\ This imposes a nontrivial condition requiring that the 5d extra dimensional space should be properly compactified (without $\ZZ$ orbifold).\ For the general case of $\hs\delta\hs$ extra dimensions, we can substitute Eq.\eqref{eq:Mn2-Zr} into the spectral condition \eqref{eq:mass-spectrum} and derive the following conservation condition on the KK index vectors: \beq \mathbf{n}_1^{}+\mathbf{n}_2^{} + \mathbf{n}_3^{} +\mathbf{n}_4^{} =\hs 0 \hs, \eeq with each index vector $\hs\mathbf{n}_j^{}\!=\hsm (n_{j1}^{},\hsx n_{j2}^{},\cdots\hsm,\hsx n_{j\delta}^{})\hs$ and $\hs j\!=\!1,2,3,4\hs$.\